 - i.
 Lighting.
-Any lighting used to illuminate areas, fields, parking, structures, or signs shall be downlit in nature and shall measure not greater than 0 footcandle at the property line. - ii.
+Any lighting used to illuminate areas, fields, parking, structures, or signs shall be downlit in nature and shall measure not greater than zero (0) footcandle at the property line. - ii.
 Parking.
-Parking for uses that do not have a matched or similar use listed in section 155.066 should generally be provided at a rate of one-fifth the maximum capacity of the facility, feature, or use within the park unless otherwise determined by the City Engineer. - iii.
-Landscaping.
+Parking for uses that do not have a matched or similar use listed in section 155.066 should generally be provided at a rate of one-fifth (1/5) the maximum capacity of the facility, feature, or use within the park unless otherwise determined by the City Engineer. - B. Landscaping.
 Landscaping should generally be provided per 155.063.
-Substitutions for landscaping requirements where mature trees exist, or where stands of trees may be created, may be approved by the Planning Director. - B. Additional References.
+Substitutions for landscaping requirements where mature trees exist, or where stands of trees may be created, may be approved by the Planning Director

+5. Additional References

 The following table contains additional sections that may apply to the developments within this district.
 This is not an exhaustive list and other sections may apply based on the type of development and features therein.

-Common Sections of f Pertinent Reference

-155.052 Wireless Facilities 155.083 Development Plan Approval

-155.063 Landscaping 155.093 Variances

-155.064 Fences and Screening 155.094 Conditional Uses

-155.065 Signs

-155.066 Off-Street Parking and Loading

-155.068 Access and Frontage

-155.069 Intersection Site Visibility
+Common Sections of Pertinent Reference 155.050 Accessory Structures and Uses 155.068 Access, Frontage, and Sidewalks 155.052 Wireless Facilities 155.069 Intersection Site Visibility 155.063 Landscaping & Buffering 155.083 Development Plan Approval 155.064 Fences, Appurtenant Structures, & Screening 155.093 Variances 155.065 Signs 155.094 Conditional Uses 155.066 Parking and Loading, Off-Street 155.105 Modifications from Design Standards